laurengarcia/url-metadata/README.md

 **Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
 Your request may have been blocked by the target server because it suspects you are a bot or scraper.
 This package has a built-in proxy mode you can use for hard-to-get pages, see "Proxy Mode" section above.

 **Issue:** Proxy mode with `render: true` param (headless-browser rendering) throws `unsupported content type: text/x-component`.
 Some JS-rendered sites (esp Next.js App Router sites) can return a React Server Component payload — a serialized component tree — instead of the rendered HTML page.
 This package can't parse that as HTML, so it throws instead of returning corrupted metadata.
 This is a quirk of the target site (and sometimes intermittent, tied to CDN/caching behavior), not something fixable from this package's side; retry or test without `render: true`.
 You may also try a different proxy.

+**Issue:** Proxy mode throws `unsupported content type` errors.
+This is expected behavior when you use a proxy url or proxy params that produce anything other than HTML.
+See "Proxy Mode" section above.

 **Issue:** `No fetch implementation found`.
 You're in either an older browser that doesn't have the native `fetch` API or a Node.js environment that doesn't support `node-fetch` (Node.js <18.17).
 File a GitHub issue or try dowgrading to `url-metadata` version 2.5.0 which uses the now-deprecated `request` module.